 Over the years I've always had an AI file into which I simply copy and paste any logo I design, a simple and easy way of archiving my logo work.
 This makes it very easy to find older designs without having to go through external hard drives or similar.
 I also have a folder on my computer called "press images."
 That's where I keep high-res and web-res images of all the work I've produced since starting Mash Creative nearly four years ago.
 I'm fortunate enough to get a lot of press requests from book publishers such as Victionary to feature my work, and by keeping a press folder on my system it means I can access all relevant images very quickly.
 When designing 15/115 it meant I already had a lot of high-res images close at hand.

 The finish really does look superb, featuring a white foiled cover with a thread sewn spine for lay-flat spreads.
-I’m looking forward to picking up a copy.
+Looking forward to picking one up.

 - 15/115 is available to pre-order at the discounted rate of £17.50 (normal price £22.50)